S1D3WYZ/dot_com_v0.00/content/_index.md

 images:
 description: 'S1D3WYZ is an Old School Gamer, Musician, Artist, Snowboarder, Content Creator, and Tech Enthusiast.
 From Pitfall to Prince of Persia, Mario to Metroid, Final Fantasy to F-Zero to the latest hit titles.'
 ---
+S1D3WYZ is an Old School Gamer, Musician, Artist, Snowboarder, Content Creator, and Tech Enthusiast.
+From Pitfall to Prince of Persia, Mario to Metroid, Final Fantasy to F-Zero to the latest hit titles.